Bokashi (horticulture): Uses

 The main use of bokashi that is described above is to recover value from organic waste by converting it into a soil amendment.

-In Europe, food and drink material that is sent to animal feed does not legally constitute waste because it is regarded as 'redistribution.'
-This may apply to bokashi made from food, because it enters the soil food web, and furthermore is inherently pathogen-free.

 A side effect of diverting organic waste to the soil food web is to divert it away from local waste management streams and their associated costs of collection and disposal.
 To encourage this, for example most UK local authorities subsidise household bokashi starter kits through a National Home Composting Framework.

 Another side effect is to increase the organic carbon content of the amended soil.
 Some of this is a relatively long-term carbon sink – insofar as the soil ecosystem creates humus – and some is temporary for as long as the richer ecosystem is sustained by measures such as permanent planting, no-till cultivation and organic mulch.
 An example of these measures is seen at the Ferme du Bec Hellouin in France.
 Bokashi would therefore have potential uses in enabling communities to speed up the conversion of land from chemical to organic horticulture and agriculture, to regenerate degraded soil, and to develop urban and peri-urban horticulture close to the sources of input.

 The anti-pathogenic nature of bokashi is applied to sanitation, in particular to the treatment of faeces.
 Equipment and supplies to treat pet faeces are sold commercially but do not always give prominence to the hygiene risks.
 Treatment of human faeces for soil amendment has been extensively studied, notably with the use of biochar (a soil improver in its own right) to remove odours and retain nutrients.
 Social acceptability is a major obstacle, but niche markets such as emergency aid sanitation, outdoor events and temporary workplaces may develop the technology into a disruptive innovation.